-RFC1327 describes a set of mappings which will enable interworking between systems operating the CCITT X.400 (1984/88) Recommendations and systems using the RFC822 mail protocol, or protocols derived from RFC822.
+MIXER describes a set of mappings (MIXER Conformant Global Address Mapping - MCGAM) which will enable interworking between systems operating the CCITT X.400 (1984/88/92) Recommendations and systems using using the RFC822 mail protocol, or protocols derived from RFC822.
 That document addresses conversion of services, addresses, message envelopes, and message bodies between the two mail systems.
-This document is concerned with one aspect of RFC1327: the mechanism for mapping between X.400 O/R addresses and RFC822 domain names.
-As described in Appendix F of RFC1327, implementation of the mappings requires a database which maps between X.400 O/R addresses and domain names, and this database is statically defined.
+This document is concerned with one aspect of MIXER: the mechanism for mapping between X.400 O/R addresses and RFC822 domain names.
+As described in Appendix F of MIXER, implementation of the mappings requires a database which maps between X.400 O/R addresses and domain names; in RFC1327 this database was statically defined.